Roo-key/ece4160/docs/lab5.md

 <img src="assets/images/lab5/oscilloscope.jpg" alt="PWM">

 <h2>Mounting the Artemis Board</h2>
 <p> The Force1 RC Car was disassembled, and the pre-included control board was removed.
 In its place, the Artemis board was mounted and the motor driver output connections were soldered to the car's motors.
 Below shows the wheels of one motor driving in the forward and reverse directions.
-The direction and speed of the wheels can be controled by the PWM signal sent to the motor drivers by changing the parameters of the corresponding <b>analogWrite()</b> value.
+The direction and speed of the wheels can be controlled by the PWM signal sent to the motor drivers by changing the parameters of the corresponding <b>analogWrite()</b> functions.
+A larger duty cycle for the PWM signal corrresponds to a faster motor speed, and the direction of the motor can be chosen based on which input of the motor driver the Artemis board PWM signal is being output to.
 For this test, it was necessary to increase the current limit of the external power supply due to the large current draw of the motors.
-After it was verified that the wheels could be spun in both directions, both motor drivers were soldered to both the motor and battery connections.
 </p>

 <iframe